About CyberGuards

 Added cloud-configuration testing as customers moved to AWS, Azure, and GCP

-When customers started running production in cloud accounts, the highest-impact findings shifted to IAM trust paths and configuration drift.
-We built explicit cloud-account engagement scope and CIS-aligned reporting.
+When production shifted to cloud accounts, the highest-impact findings moved to IAM trust paths and configuration drift.
+We built explicit cloud-account scope and CIS-aligned reporting.

 3. Compliance